-There are a number of techniques when using MySQL Replication with Global Transaction Identifiers (GTIDs) in MySQL 5.6.9 and later for provisioning a new slave which can then be used for scaleout, being promoted to master as necessary for failover.
+There are a number of techniques when using MySQL Replication with Global Transaction Identifiers (GTIDs) in MySQL 5.6.9 and later for provisioning a new replica which can then be used for scaleout, being promoted to source as necessary for failover.
 In this section, we discuss the four techniques listed here:

 Global transaction identifiers were added to MySQL Replication for the purpose of simplifying in general management of the replication data flow and of failover activities in particular.
 Each identifier uniquely identifies a set of binary log events that together make up a transaction.
 GTIDs play a key role in applying changes to the database: the server automatically skips any transaction having an identifier which the server recognizes as one that it has processed before.
 This behavior is critical for automatic replication positioning and correct failover.

 The mapping between identifiers and sets of events comprising a given transaction is captured in the binary log.
 This poses some challenges when provisioning a new server with data from another existing server.
 To reproduce the identifier set on the new server, it is necessary to copy the identifiers from the old server to the new one, and to preserve the relationship between the identifiers and the actual events This is neccessary for restoring a replica that is immediately available as a candidate to become a new source on failover or switchover.

 Simple replication.
 This is the easiest way to reproduce all identifiers and transactions on a new server; you simply make the new server into the replica of a source that has the entire execution history, and enable global transaction identifiers on both servers.
 See Section 2.3.2, “Setting Up Replication Using GTIDs”, for more information.

 Once replication is started, the new server copies the entire binary log from the source and thus obtains all information about all GTIDs.